 Maximum capacity: 21,000

-The Uniprix Stadium hosts numerous sporting and special events, with the highlight of the year being the internationally-popular Rogers Cup.
+The IGA Stadium hosts numerous sporting and special events, with the highlight of the year being the internationally renowned National Bank Open.
 This prestigious professional tennis tournament organized by Tennis Canada is classified as a Masters 1000 event on the ATP World Tour schedule.
-The Uniprix Stadium has a Centre Court (11,437 seats), Court 1 (4,517 seats),10 outdoor courts (hard) and 16 indoor courts (hard & clay).
+The IGA Stadium has a Centre Court (11,437 seats), Court 1 (4,517 seats),10 outdoor courts (hard) and 16 indoor courts (hard & clay).

 Maximum capacity: 12,000

-Sample events: Rogers Cup (annually), live music, corporate banquets
+Sample events: National Bank Open (annually), Cheerfest Championship Montreal (2020), live music, corporate banquets

 An immense public plaza surrounded by shops that is the ideal venue for corporate events, product debuts and fashion shows.
-Guests enjoy direct access to the Hyatt Regency hotel, as well as Montréal’s beloved underground pedestrian network.
+Guests enjoy direct access to the DoubleTree by Hilton Montréal hotel, as well as Montréal’s beloved Underground City pedestrian network.